shakacode/react_on_rails/docs/additional-reading/react-router.md

 # Using React Router

 React on Rails supports the use of React Router.
 Client-side code doesn't need any special configuration for the React on Rails gem.
 Implement React Router how you normally would.
+Note, you might want to avoid using Turbolinks as both Turbolinks and React-Router will be trying to handle the back and forward buttons.
+If you get this figured out, please do share with the community!
+Otherwise, you might have to tweak the basic settings for Turbolinks, and this may or may not be worth the effort.

-However, when attempting to use server-rendering, it is necessary to take steps that prevent rendering when there is a router error or redirect.
+When attempting to use server-rendering, it is necessary to take steps that prevent rendering when there is a router error or redirect.
 In these cases, the client code should return an object containing the `error` and a `redirectLocation` instead of the React component.
 The `react_component` helper method in your Rails view will automatically detect that there was an error/redirect and handle it accordingly.

 If you are working with the HelloWorldApp created by the react_on_rails generator, then the code below corresponds to the module in `client/app/bundles/HelloWorld/startup/HelloWorldApp.jsx`.